Migration Guide

 ],

-"requiredProofLaneIds": ["ci-fast", "unit-tests"]
+"requiredEvidenceCheckIds": ["ci-fast", "unit-tests"]

 }

-Proof Output Now Uses Inherited StdIO
+Evidence Check Output Now Uses Inherited StdIO

-Proof commands now run with inherited stdio instead of redirecting stdout into stderr.
+Evidence Check commands now run with inherited stdio instead of redirecting stdout into stderr.

 Operational effect:

-- proof stdout stays on stdout
+- evidenceCheck stdout stays on stdout

-- proof stderr stays on stderr
+- evidenceCheck stderr stays on stderr

-- CLI consumers that assumed
+- CLI callers that assumed

-shadow runemitted only JSON on stdout must now parse the trailing JSON payload instead of the entire stream
+veritas readinessemitted only JSON on stdout must now parse the trailing JSON payload instead of the entire stream